 Palettes

-Three custom palettes are available.
-They are based on colors used by BdE in some publications.
+Three custom palettes based on colors used by BdE in selected publications are available.

 Apply these palettes to ggplot2 plots with the scale functions provided by the package.
 See help("scale_color_bde_d", package = "tidyBdE").